Is Cellphone Carrying Below the Waist (Exposure to Non-Ionizing Radiation) Contributing to the Rapid Rise in Early-Onset Colorectal Cancer?

 occupational-exposure

-(0.6) Study involves exposure to RF radiation from mobile phones carried on the body.
+(0.4) Study involves exposure to RF radiation from mobile phones related to cancer risk.

 View raw extracted JSON